Piyush-0506/Groq-App-To-Retrieve-SQL-Data/README.md

 * Show students with marks greater than 80.
 * Which student scored the highest marks?
 * Display all students from Section A.
+## Scrennshots
+*Contains screenshots of the application's user interface, generated SQL queries, and query results for demonstration purposes.
 ## How It Works

 1. Enter a question in plain English.